Tech-How/Bing-Wallpaper-for-iOS/README.md

 ## Credits
 Inspiration from [JellyTheBear](https://www.reddit.com/user/JellyTheBear/).

 Wallpapers from Microsoft Bing.
-The copyright status of each image may differ, so please use caution of uploading or sharing the images.
+The copyright status of each image may differ, so please use caution if uploading or sharing the images.